 From girls’ magazines and soap operas to pop music, advertisements and fashions, the Birmingham Centre for Contemporary Cultural Studies pioneered the academic study of popular culture.

-To mark the 50th anniversary of its establishment, this exhibition examines the legacies of the institutional origin of cultural studies.
-Featuring the work of artists including Trevor Appleson, David Batchelor, Mahtab Hussain, Sarah Maple, Sarah Silverwood and Nick Waplington, the exhibition explores how – in spite of its closure in 2002 – the Centre’s work continues to be relevant today.
+To mark the 50th anniversary of its establishment, this exhibition examined the legacies of the institutional origin of cultural studies.
+Featuring the work of artists including Trevor Appleson, David Batchelor, Mahtab Hussain, Sarah Maple, Sarah Silverwood and Nick Waplington, the exhibition explored how – in spite of its closure in 2002 – the Centre’s work continues to be relevant today.

-This exhibition is free of charge, and is being held in the Arena Gallery at the Midlands Art Centre in Birmingham.
+This exhibition was held in the Arena Gallery at the Midlands Art Centre in Birmingham.

 For more information, visit the Exhibition website.